julien-nc/gpxpod/README.md

 * works with encrypted data folder (server side encryption)
 * proudly uses Leaflet with lots of plugins to display the map
 * is compatible with SQLite, MySQL and PostgreSQL databases
+* adds possibility to view .gpx files directly from the "Files" app

 This app is tested under Owncloud 9.0/Nextcloud 11 with Firefox and Chromium.